-Royal Mail has announced plans to make up to 6,000 workers redundant by next August, blaming the job cuts on ongoing strike action and rising losses at the business.
+Royal Mail to make up to 6,000 workers redundant by August amid fresh strike action

 The postal company said it is consulting on the programme of job cuts which is expected to see around 10,000 full-time roles axed in total.